In less than three hours, my life is about to change. In three hours I fly to the United States for my undergraduate studies at Carnegie-Mellon.

-Perhaps surprisingly, I don’t feel any anxiety.
-No sudden rush of nostalgia, no disappointment.
-Because how could one miss something that one has not yet lost?
+Perhaps surprisingly, I don’t feel any anxiety, or a sudden rush of nostalgia.
 I know that in a few weeks’ time, or maybe in a few months’, I will remember Singapore fondly; dinner, supper, and the daily family walk, interesting debates and discussions with close friends, and the feeling of being at home.

 But right now I am excited.
 Really excited!
-I am going to the United States, an event I’ve been anticipating for years!
 I can’t wait to explore New York City and watch Wicked (composed by Carnegie-Mellon alumni Stephen Shwartz!), or see California, Texas, Indiana, and Pennsylvania.
 I guess when you’ve been in a country 600 kilometers squared your entire life, how could you not be excited about going to the third largest country in the world.
 The country with the highest GDP, where Google, Facebook, Apple, Microsoft were founded, where most popular movies, songs, television shows, and musicals come from.
-The land of dreams.

 After getting over my rejections, I had to choose whether I wanted to enroll at CMU, Cornell, or Berkeley.
 I spent many days thinking about what I wanted in a university education, researching about and comparing universities, and talking to current students and professors at the three universities.
 Eventually, after many nights of intense analysis, I decided to enroll in Carnegie-Mellon, primarily because of the culture, the stronger computer science reputation, and (based on what I researched) the better student quality in math and CS.